JohannesBetz/AutonomousRacing_Literature/README.md

    3. Modelling

 # Excel Document
 This repository includes an excel document called "AutonomousRacing_Literature.xlsx".
 This file contains all the papers that are related to autonomous racing.
-We provided additional columns that gives interested readers the possiblity to search for specific areas.
+We provided additional columns that gives interested readers the possibility to search for specific areas.
+You can filter order with the following information:
-The bibtex entry is named after the "Last Name Author" + "Year".
+* Year
+* Full Name of First Author
+* Section: High level section we ordered the paper to
+* Subsection: Subsection in the according high level section field
+* Topic: General High Level the topic is can be assigned to
+* Method: Main method that is used in the paper
+* Real car tested: Was the algorithms (code) developed in the paper tested on a real vehicle (Sports car, Racecar, Roborace, Indy Autonomous vehicle) - yes/no
+* Small car tested: Was the algorithms (code) developed in the paper tested on a small scale vehicle (1:43, F1TENTH, DonkeyCar, Deepracer, Formula Student) - yes/no
+* Small car tested: Was the algorithms (code) developed in the paper evaluated in a simulation Environment
+* Vehicle Type: Which type was the vehicle were the code was tested on
+* Racing Series: To which autonomous racing series belongs the paper
+* Paper Title
+* Link to Paper

 # LaTeX bibtex file
 This repository includes a bibtex file called "AutonomousRacing_Literature.bib".
 This file contains all the papers from the excel file with their corresponding bibtex information (journal type, proceedings, year etc.).